tlswg/tls13-spec/draft-ietf-tls-tls13.md

 (*) indicates changes to the wire protocol which may require implementations
     to update.

+draft-23
+- Renumber key_share (*)

+- Add a new extension and new code points to allow negotiating PSS separately for certificates and CertificateVerify (*)

+- Slightly restrict when CCS must be accepted to amke implementation easier.

+- Document protocol invariants

+- Add some text on the security of static RSA.

 draft-22
 - Implement changes for improved middlebox penetration (*)